Hidradenitis suppurativa: Predisposing factors

+Precocious puberty is more common among children and adolescents with hidradenitis suppurativa (HS) compared to those without the condition, according to a recent case-control study.
+An analysis of the Explorys database revealed that pediatric patients with precocious puberty have double the risk of developing HS, even after adjusting for factors like demographic characteristics and body mass index (BMI).

 Diagnosis

 Early diagnosis is essential in avoiding tissue damage.
-However HS is often misdiagnosed or diagnosed late due to healthcare professionals not being aware of the condition or people not consulting with a physician.
-Globally the diagnosis is delayed more than 7 years in average after symptoms appear.
+However, HS is often misdiagnosed or diagnosed late due to healthcare professionals not being aware of the condition or people not consulting with a physician.
+Globally, the diagnosis is delayed more than 7 years in average after symptoms appear.
 This is much longer than with other skin conditions.